Scaling limit of linearly edge-reinforced random walks on critical Galton-Watson trees: Connection between LERRW and a RWRE on trees

-We add a new vertex $\overleftarrow{\rho}$, which we call the base and attach it to the root with a new edge.
-This edge will play the role of $e_{\text{root}}$.
+We add a new vertex $\overleftarrow{O}$, which we call the base and attach it to the root with a new edge.
+This edge will play the role of $e_{\text{root}}$ and we call the new tree the planted tree.
 To keep the notation simple, even if the statements are expressed in terms of this new planted tree, say $T^*$, we still phrase them in terms of $T$.
-It follows from \eqref{eqn:rhov def} that the conductance of the edge $\{\overleftarrow{v},v\}$ is given by
+It follows from \eqref{eqn:rhov def} that the conductance of an edge $\{\overleftarrow{v},v\}$ is given by

 This motivates the definition of the potential on $T$ as